traghuram/pae_hks/README.md

 * **Analytics Scripts (code)** - run these files to get outputs
   * `Analytics_PAE.R` - creates charts with 95% confidence intervals (the report just shows bar graphs sans error bars, this is more detailed for you guys).
 Modify this script to add to the charts (eg: if you want to run this analysis for gender)
-  * `Regressions_PAE.R` - runs regressions for each question, and it also has some formatting code that you can pull into the PAE_charts.R file if you want to expand the analysis from Race to other covariates
+  * `Regressions_PAE.R` - runs regressions for each question, and it also has some formatting code that you can pull into the Analytics_PAE.R file if you want to expand the analysis from Race to other covariates

 * **Export Files** - already compiled outputs